logo_header

 For vendors the biggest issues are the slowness of CSPs’ decision-making processes and the expense they incur, as the chart below reveals.
 Other concerns are the time suppliers spend dealing with procurement departments as opposed to the people who will deploy the technology.

-TM Forum Vendor Responses Chart 1
+TM Forum Vendor Responses Chart NEW

 New digital tools and greater automation could help CSPs improve the process of buying technology for everyone involved, but many still have work to do.